 A large portion of the book is my struggling to understand who I am apart from the labels “good” kid, pygmy /camp kid, sheltered/Christian kid etc. A Pygmy’s Life for Me is the battle of my heart and mind, but by the last chapter, pygmy becomes something else entirely, a wonderful discovery.
 You’ll just have to read it!

 What is your favorite chapter?

 I’ve always loved Chapter 28 entitled “The Rainstorm and Tea Party Royalty”.
 It always brings me back to a light-hearted afternoon filled with the kind of magic and memories that get stuck in your heart forever.
 And I love the last chapter, because the truth about my life is in black and white.
 Suddenly, all my chaos finally unravels to freedom and joy.
 The tears have never quite fallen, but I’ve felt them well up more than once during the writing process.

 Why should I read this book?

 You should read A Pygmy’s Life for Me, because woven through my personal memories, fears, and emotions, I will answer big questions such as Who am I really?
 Does my small story matter at all?
 Is it even worth telling?
 The answers are surprising, the truth is breathtaking, and the discovery is freeing.
 I’d even venture to say my story belongs to you too.
 And don’t you want to read something that belongs to you?

 Where and when will it be available?

-I can’t wait that long to read A Pygmy’s Life for Me, what should I do?
+I just ordered, but can’t wait that long to read A Pygmy’s Life for Me, what should I do?